Reconstruction of univariate functions from directional persistence diagrams: Critical points and critical lines

 In the smooth case, critical lines are tangent to the graph of~$f$, except perhaps those passing through $(a,f(a))$ or $(b,f(b))$.
 In the piecewise linear case, each critical line in any direction contains at least one critical point of~$f$.

 Each directional persistence module $M(f,v)$ for a continuous function $f\colon [a,b]\to\mathbb{R}$ gives rise to a \emph{barcode} and a \emph{persistence diagram} as in \cite{EH2008,ghrist2008}.
-When two connected components of $G(f)(v)$ merge at some height, the component which was born more recently (i.e., at a greater height) is annihilated.
+When two connected components of $G(f)(v)$ merge at some height, the component which was born more recently (i.e., at a greater height) is annihilated, and if several components were born at the same height then the one with smaller $x$-value is kept.
+This convention yields a \emph{barcode template} for homological dimension~$0$ in the sense of \cite[Definition~4.3]{LOT}.
 Hence, a point $(\beta,\delta)$ in a directional persistence diagram represents a connected component of $G(f)(v)$ which is born at a height $\beta$ and merges with an older component at a height~$\delta$.
 The possibility that $\delta=\infty$ is not discarded; in fact, since the graph of $f$ is connected, each directional persistence diagram contains precisely one point $(\beta,\infty)$, where $\beta$ is the birth height of the whole graph.

 A persistence diagram in a direction $v$ tells us precisely which lines orthogonal to $v$ are critical.

 \begin{prop} For a direction $v$, a line orthogonal to $v$ at a height $t$ is critical for a function $f$ if and only if either $t=\beta$ for some point $(\beta,\delta)$ in the persistence diagram for zero-homology $H_0$ of sublevel sets of $f$ in the direction~$v$, or $t=\delta$ when $\delta$ is finite. \end{prop}